marionwq/kiwiMKWDWARBOT/README.md

 ## ✨ Features

 - Start and manage wars with customizable team tags
 - Record races by simply typing track tags and placements
 - Automatic score calculation (team vs opponent)
-- Edit past races (`!editrace`) or go back to the previous one (`!back`)
+- Edit past races (!editrace) or go back to the previous one (!back)
-- Apply or remove penalties (`!addpenalty`, `!removepenalty`)
+- Apply or remove penalties (!addpenalty, !removepenalty)
-- End a war and generate a **final summary embed** with stats and graphs
+- End a war and generate a final summary embed with stats and graphs.
+Background is dependant on last race's track
+- Dynamic embed color that changes from green (positive difference) to red (negative difference)
 - Track suggestions based on last race results
 - Multi-server support (each server keeps its own war state)
-- Persistent war data saved in `state.json`
+- Persistent war data saved in state.json

 ---